Migration in the 1970s

 - What Australian events affect rates of migration?

-- How has the Australian population changed over the 70s decade?
+- How has the Australian population changed over the decade of the 70s?
 Do you think it continues to change?
 How?

 - Do you think the changing migration policies in the 1970s reflect changing attitudes?
 How?